-- Courageous Conversations: How to be an Anti-Racist in Arlington, a joint program with Rock Spring UCC and Calloway Methodist UMC is currently underway (click here for a program outline).
-This group met for the first time in January 2021, and will continue to gather through June 2021.
+- Courageous Conversations: How to be an Anti-Racist in Arlington, a joint program with Rock Spring UCC and Calloway Methodist UMC (click here for a program outline).
+This group met for the first time in January 2021, and continued through June 2021.

 - The Racial Equity Committee launched a six-week course entitled Challenging White Supremacy: Becoming Anti-Racist in partnership with Dr. Beverly Mitchell of Wesley Theological Seminary.
 The course reached its 100 person capacity within five days of opening registration, and met by Zoom over the summer and concluded in September.
 In addition to weekly readings and on-line sessions, class participants were encouraged to set intentions for personal work, engage in a self-inventory, share our learning with our family and social circles, and practice what we have learned in our work and community environments.

 - Noting that the United Church of Christ is “among the whitest Christian denominations in America,” the wider UCC’s leaders are launching an assessment of “racial diversity, equity, and inclusion” throughout the UCC.
 In spite of the UCC’s strong commitments to racial diversity, equity, and inclusion, our congregational reality remains 84% White with no other racial or ethnic group representation exceeding 6%.
 Find out more.

 We are still learning.
 For resources on the topic of racial justice to WATCH, LISTEN to, or READ, consider the thought-provoking and educational resources gathered below.